e271828e/Flight.jl/docs/notes/design/framework_spec.md

-core (damping loop, small linear solve, convergence test) is ~100 lines — the [§8.2](#82-the-stepper-seam) stepper precedent exactly (tiny needed core vs. heavy dependency), sharpened by the fact that [§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)'s per-residual physical tolerances are a convergence test no external package spells natively.
-The backend contract is documented and value-passed: given an evaluation function (packed residual vector, optionally with Jacobian), packed guess, bounds and tolerances, return solution, status and counts. `NLoptBackend(:LN_BOBYQA)` lives in a package extension, squares the residuals and ignores the Jacobian — today's algorithm one keyword away — and the framework core carries zero optimizer dependencies.
+core (damping loop, small linear solve, convergence test) is ~100 lines — the [§8.2](#82-the-stepper-seam) stepper precedent exactly (tiny needed core vs. heavy dependency), sharpened by the fact that [§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)'s per-residual physical tolerances are a convergence test no external package spells natively — which is precisely why the *service*, not the backend, applies it.
+The backend contract is documented and value-passed: given an evaluation function (packed residual vector, optionally with Jacobian), packed guess and bounds, return solution, status and counts.

+**The convergence verdict is the service's, uniformly.** `converged` means `all(abs.(rᵢ) .≤ tolᵢ)` — [§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)'s per-residual box test in its own physical units — evaluated **by the service at the backend's returned point**, one residual evaluation, noise against the solve that produced it.
+That verdict, and nothing else, gates the commit and fills `TrimReport.converged`; the backend's returned `status` is recorded in the report as diagnostic data and is authoritative over nothing.

+**The tolerance translation is the service's too**, per register.
+In the least-squares register the tolerances *are* the stopping criterion: they feed the per-residual test directly, LM's damping loop testing exactly what the service will re-test.
+For the derivative-free scalar fallback — `NLoptBackend(:LN_BOBYQA)` in a package extension, ignoring the Jacobian, today's algorithm one keyword away, with the framework core carrying zero optimizer dependencies — the service squares *and normalizes*: the objective minimized is $\sum_i (r_i/\mathit{tol}_i)^2$ with `stopval = 1`, dimensionless where FlightCore's threshold was hand-scaled and absolute ([§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)), and a well-scaled valley where a raw $\|r\|^2$ sums forces against moments.
+The two criteria cannot disagree in the dangerous
+direction: $\sum_i (r_i/\mathit{tol}_i)^2 \le 1$ implies every
+$(r_i/\mathit{tol}_i)^2 \le 1$, so the `stopval` sphere is *inscribed* in the tolerance box and a fallback stopping at `stopval` necessarily passes the service's box test.
+The converse disagreement — a backend stopping early and reporting an optimistic status — is caught by the re-check, which remains the single authority.
+What is *not* claimed is point identity: different backends may land on different solutions, an algorithmic difference and a legitimate one.
+What is eliminated is per-backend meanings of `converged`.

 Box bounds are honored by step projection, and a decision variable saturated *at the solution* is flagged in the report ("converged with `elevator` at its upper bound" — the classic CG-limit diagnostic, today inferable only from mysterious residuals).